AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/definitions-pti-dates.md

 >
 >The Hour Entry Date is different than the Entry Date in that it is not the date when the hour log was created, but rather the date to which you want to hours associated.

-You can log time in the project, task, or issue Updates section or in the Hours section .
-When logging time in the Hours section , you can manually specify the Hour Entry Date and the user the hours belong to.
+You can log time in the [!UICONTROL project], [!UICONTROL task], or [!UICONTROL issue Updates] section or in the [!UICONTROL Hours] section .
+When logging time in the [!UICONTROL Hours] section , you can manually specify the Hour Entry Date and the user the hours belong to.

 For more information, see [Log time](../../../timesheets/create-and-manage-timesheets/log-time.md).